open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 .NET applications rely on the [host startup hook](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-startup-hook.md) being configured to use the `StartupHook.Initialize()` method from the `OpenTelemetry.AutoInstrumentation.StartupHook` assembly.
-The `Initialize` method will load the `OpenTelemetry.AutoInstrumentation.Loader` assembly and will create the `OpenTelemetry.AutoInstrumentation.Loader.Startup` instance.
+The `Initialize` method loads the `OpenTelemetry.AutoInstrumentation.Loader` assembly and creates the `OpenTelemetry.AutoInstrumentation.Loader.Startup` instance.

 #### .NET Framework bootstrapping